-We'll never tell you what to do on your wedding day—and if you want to do your own glam, who are we to say no?
+We'll never tell you what to do on your wedding day.
 That said, we do recommend hiring a professional hairstylist and makeup artist because they're the experts.
 Professional wedding hair and makeup may cost extra, but we think it's absolutely worth it.
-(So did most to-be-weds last year, as 76%of them reported hiring a wedding beauty pro.)
+(So did most to-be-weds last year, as 74% of them reported hiring a wedding beauty pro.)
 Even if you think you're a guru with a curling iron and a master with an eye shadow palette, your pros will make sure that your makeup stays put all day (no matter how much you sweat at your outdoor ceremony) and that every strand is in place (no matter how many twirls you do on the dance floor).

 But professional glam comes at a price, and we have the best estimated cost.
-After surveying over 27,000 couples in America who married in 2019, we determined everything from emerging trends to average cost of wedding hair and makeup.
-Psst: it's also important to consider the cost of bridesmaid hair and makeup.
+After surveying over 15,000 couples in America who married in 2021, we determined everything from emerging trends to average cost of wedding hair and makeup.
+Psst: it's also important to consider the cost of bridesmaid hair and makeup services.
 If you're planning on covering the expense of bridesmaid makeup and hair, you'll want to factor that into your budget as well.

 Wedding Makeup Cost On Average

-According to our data, the average cost of wedding makeup in 2019 was $100.
-We know that may seem like a lot for that "no-makeup, makeup" look you've added to your wedding vision board, but it's worth it.
+According to our data, the average cost of wedding makeup in 2021 was $115.
+We know that may seem like a lot for that no-makeup, makeup look you've added to your wedding vision board, but it's worth it.
 A professional makeup artist can make any beauty look happen—and they can make it last.
 As they've likely worked many weddings before, they know all the best beauty tricks.
 They'll ensure your red lipstick doesn't flake off mid-ceremony or that your mascara doesn't streak down your face as you tearfully recite your vows.

-And, of course, it's important to consider that having someone do your makeup for you will save both time and stress on your wedding day.
-You definitely don't want to be running late to the ceremony because your eyeliner wings are uneven.
+And, of course, it's important to consider that having someone do your makeup for you will save both time and stress on your big day.
+You definitely don't want to be running late to the ceremony because your eyeliner wings are uneven or you're struggling with those false eyelashes.
 You deserve to be pampered on your wedding day, and hiring a professional makeup artist is a great way to make that happen.

 Wedding Hair Cost On Average

 Be sure to factor into the cost the salon-level styling tools and products these pros will use to make your hair look its absolute best.
-Whether you're dreaming of an intricate braid, a classic chignon or loose waves, a pro stylist will ensure that everything looks absolutely perfect.
+Whether you're dreaming of an intricate braid, a classic chignon or loose waves, a pro stylist will ensure that your wedding hairstyle looks absolutely perfect.

 And again, consider the amount of time and stress you'll be saving on the day of your wedding by hiring a professional hair stylist.
 While they work on giving you the 'do of your dreams, you can sit back, relax and sip a mimosa.
 How great does that sound?

-The wedding hair and makeup cost typically includes the beauty professional's time and travel fees too.
-Occasionally, the bill will include a hair and makeup trial (a step we highly recommend taking), but sometimes a trial will cost an additional fee, so make sure you ask ahead of time before you book the vendor if you're tight on budget.
+The wedding hair and makeup cost typically includes the beauty professional's time and travel fees (if they'll be traveling to your wedding location or hotel) too.
+Occasionally, the bill will include a wedding hair and makeup trial run (a step we highly recommend taking), but sometimes a trial will incur an additional cost, so make sure you ask ahead of time before you book the vendor if you're tight on budget.
 Hair and makeup pros tend to bill hourly, so the longer they need to be there, the more expensive it's going to be.
-(For those with larger wedding parties, this may be important to consider).
+(For those with a larger bridal party or who would like touch-ups throughout the event, this may be important to consider.)

-It may seem like an unnecessary expense, but it's important to think big picture when it comes to your special day.
+Yes, having a professional do your hair is an added expense, but it's important to think big picture when it comes to your special day.
 If you consider the fact that your wedding photos will last forever—and you won't have to think twice about your foundation melting or updo falling when you're breaking it down on the dance floor—it definitely seems like a worthy expense.